rmetzler/bliki/wiki/git/stop-using-git-pull-to-deploy.md

 ## The problem

 * You have a Git repository containing your project.
-* You want to "deploy" that code when it changes.
+* You want to “deploy” that code when it changes.
 * You'd rather not download the entire project from scratch for each deployment.

 ## The antipattern

-"I know, I'll use `git pull` in my deployment script!"
+“I know, I'll use `git pull` in my deployment script!”

 Stop doing this.
 Stop teaching other people to do this.
 It's wrong, and it will eventually lead to deploying something you didn't want.